rafael-santiago/tulip/doc/MANUAL.md

     |--------(...)
     |--------(...)

-The first (using smaller note cipherings before) always will need a leading separator for compensate and keep the next production well separated from the current.
+The first (using smaller note cipherings before) always will need a leading separator to compensate and keep the next production well separated from the current.
 In the ``High Heeled Sneakers`` we have a practical example.
 Furthermore, we have these two typesetting rules co-working for a fancier output.
 Take a look: